xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

          `brew unlink libimobiledevice`
          `brew link libimobiledevice`

-   - For Appium version older than 1.20.0, you need to install Carthage version 0.33 or newer.
+   - For Appium version older than 1.20.0, you need to install Carthage.
 Carthage is a dependency manager for iOS development.
 To install carthage, copy and paste the command line arguement below:

          `brew install carthage`

-   - For Appium version older than 1.15.0, you also need to install ios-webkit-debug-proxy version 1.8.4 or newer.
+   - For Appium version older than 1.15.0, you also need to install ios-webkit-debug-proxy.
 The ios_webkit_debug_proxy proxies requests from usbmuxd daemon over a websocket connection, allowing developers to send commands to MobileSafari and UIWebViews on real and simulated iOS devices.
 To install ios-webkit-debug-proxy, copy and paste the command-line as below:

          `brew install ios-webkit-debug-proxy`
 ## Step 3: Set up the iOS devices/simulators for mobile testing in Katalon Studio
 ### For iOS simulators

 After installing Xcode, Katalon automatically recognizes the simulators as an iOS device.
 You can now move on to Step 4.
 ### For real iOS devices

 1. Any device for development with Xcode must be listed in the Apple developer portal.
 To learn more about registering your device in Apple Developer Portal, you can refer to the wikiHow document here: [How to Add a New Device to Your Apple Developer Portal](https://www.wikihow.com/Add-a-New-Device-to-Your-Apple-Developer-Portal).
-2. In **Xcode > Preferences > Account**, enter your Mobile Developer Apple ID and password.
+2. In **Xcode > Preferences > Account**, click *Add* (+) to enter your Mobile Developer Apple ID and password.
 3. Connect your iOS devices to your computer via a USB cable.
 Confirm to accept or trust the phone.
 4. To enable **UI Automation** on the device, navigate to **Settings > Developer**.
 In the **UI Automation** section, turn on the setting for **Enable UI Automation**.
 5. If you want to execute your tests using Safari on iOS (mobile browser), you will need to enable the following settings in **Settings > Safari > Advanced > Web Inspector**:

     - JavaScript
     - Web Inspector
     - Remote Automation